WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 We will provide you with the source sentences, output of machine translation systems and reference translations.

-1. Official results: Correlation with MQM scores at the sentence and system level.
+1. Official results: Correlation with MQM scores at the sentence and system level for the following language pairs:
+   - German-French
+   - Chinese-English
+   - English-Czech
+   - English-German
 2. Secondary Evaluation: Correlation with official WMT Direct Assessment (DA) scores at the sentence and system level.

 ### Subtasks: